TriplyDB/Documentation/docs/triply-client-js/index.md

    });
    ```

-2. Compile the TypeScript file into a corresponding JavaScript file:
+2. Compile the TypeScript file into a corresponding JavaScript file by writing in the terminal:

    ```bash
    ./node_modules/.bin/tsc
    ```

-3. Run the JavaScript file:
+3. Run the JavaScript file by writing in the terminal:

    ```sh
    node index.js